Immutable HashMap in Typescript

 Returns a new HashMap which contains only keys which do not appear in the provided HashMap

-produces a new HashMap which contains all the entries in this
+difference produces a new HashMap which contains all the entries in this where the key does

-HashMap.
-Can think of this as this - other
+not exist in the provided other HashMap.
+Can think of this as this - other where the subtraction

-is removing all the keys in other
+is removing all the keys in other from this.
+The values of the other HashMap are ignored and

-can be any value V2
+can be any value V2.

-guarantees that if no entries are removed from this
+difference guarantees that if no entries are removed from this, then the HashMap object

 instance is returned unchanged.